danielscholl/managed-platform/CONTRIBUTING.md

 ### Dev Container / Codespaces

-A dev container is present in the repo which makes dev and testing of the UI Helper component much easier.
+A dev container is present in the repo which makes dev and testing bicep and platform simplier.